 Unfortunately, Addison’s disease cannot be prevented, except in rare cases where it is the result of a prolonged accidental dose of an adrenal enzyme inhibitor like trilostane, in which case correcting the dosage will prevent an Addisonian episode.

 Is there a vaccine for Addison’s disease?

-Addison’s disease is an autoimmune condition.
+Addison’s disease is a hormonal condition.
 There is no vaccine.

 Addison’s disease in dogs is a hormonal disorder where they are unable to produce enough cortisol.
 Common symptoms include lethargy, vomiting and diarrhea.
 Often, Addison’s disease goes unnoticed until it is a medical emergency.
 Understanding the signs, symptoms, and treatment options will help you get your dog the veterinary care they need to give them the best prognosis.